scaleoutsystems/digital-pathology-tutorial/README.md

 ```
 where NR_OF_PARTITIONS are the number of equal sized splits of the dataset.
 The script will also downsample the images.
 To modify this behavior, simply edit prepare_dataset.py.

-## Training, evaluating and serving the model in STACKn / Scaleout Studio
+## Training, evaluating and serving the model in STACKn

-The following sections assumes that you are working in a Scaleout Studio project ([Scaleout Studio](https://www.scaleoutsystems.com])).
-In your project in Studio, deploy a Jupyter Lab instance from the default 'Jupyter STACKn' image, mounting the project-volume and minio-volume volumes.
-Then open up a terminal (in your lab instance) and clone this repostitory onto project-volume.
+The following sections assumes that you are working in a STACKn project ([STACKn](https://github.com/scaleoutsystems/stackn)).
+In your project, deploy a Jupyter Lab instance from the default 'Jupyter STACKn' image, mounting the project-volume and minio-volume volumes.
+Then open up a terminal (in your lab instance) and clone this repostitory onto 'project-volume'.

 Obtain the raw data, ingest it to your project (for example by uploading it to Minio, then it will be accessible in the Lab session on the 'minio-volume') and create partitions as you see fit (see instructions above).